robdy/robdy.io/src/pages/blog/2021-04-06-teams-powershell-datamining-apr-2021.md

 ## Updates

 `Get-CsTeamsUpdateManagementPolicy` has now `AllowPublicPreview`, by default set to `FollowOfficePreview`.

 It might mean that Microsoft is going to automatically set public preview release to everyone, who is set to [get targeted releases for Microsoft 365 Apps for Enterprise](https://searchwindowsserver.techtarget.com/answer/How-do-I-get-access-to-Office-365-preview-versions).
-It might explain, why the option to use public preview disappeared from user interface today:
+It might also explain, why the option to use public preview disappeared from user interface today:

 ![No public preview option under About in Teams client](../../img/20210406-093501-js7zbuktx4.png "No public preview option under About in Teams client")

 As for the previous ones, there's no corresponding param for `Set-CsTeamsUpdateManagementPolicy` cmdlet.

-You can read more about these params in [my article about CsTeamsUpdateManagementPolicy cmdlets](https://robdy.io/csteamsupdatemanagementpolicy-cmdlets/).
+You can read more about these cmdlets in [my article about CsTeamsUpdateManagementPolicy cmdlets](https://robdy.io/csteamsupdatemanagementpolicy-cmdlets/).
 As for now, [they're all undocumented in official repository](https://github.com/MicrosoftDocs/office-docs-powershell/issues/7186).